UIC-CCTS-BSC/bscContentHelpers/README.md

 `rmarkdown::draft()` function.

-Perhaps confusingly, this package *also* contains several full-fledged pieces onf frequently used content, also stored in `templates`.
-For example, a RMarkdown version of the REDCap Terms of Use document can be summoned by calling `rmarkdown::draft("redcap-terms-of-use", template = "redcap-terms-of-use", package = "bscContentHelpers")`.
+Perhaps confusingly, this package *also* contains several full-fledged pieces of frequently used content, also stored in `templates`.
+For example, a R Markdown version of the REDCap Terms of Use document can be summoned by calling `rmarkdown::draft("redcap-terms-of-use", template = "redcap-terms-of-use", package = "bscContentHelpers")`.
 To create fresh pdf version of the Terms of Use in a specific format,